Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---installation-and-setup.md

     Remember that `/` is an escape character both for JSON and RegEx, so you need to double-escape special characters for your Regular Expressions to work.

   * `pollingSchedule` - Cron expression defining how often the Repository Connector polls your repository for updates.
 We strongly recommend using this method to upload new translatable files and download translations.
 However, if you need upload of new files to occur with minimum latency, you can [set up a webhook](/knowledge-base/articles/repository-connector-faq/#can-i-automate-uploads-when-i-make-a-commit-to-my-repository).

 * `Scheduler`

   * `checkTranslation` - Cron expression defining how often the Connector will poll Smartling projects for updated translations.
 You must provide a valid expression, even if you set up [webhooks](/knowledge-base/articles/repository-connector-faq/#can-i-automate-uploads-when-i-make-a-commit-to-my-repository) and [callbacks](/knowledge-base/articles/repository-connector-faq/#can-i-configure-callbacks-for-completed-translation-instead-of-using-the-cron-checker).

-* Other authentication options are included in the example file.
+* Options above and other additional configuration are included in [the example file](/public/example-files/repo-connector-complete-example.conf).

 ## Start the Repository Connector Application